timescale/docs/timescaledb/getting-started/query-data.md

 ### Select the top 10 stock trades by price for the latest time period.

-   This query uses the [`ORDER BY`][order-by] keyword to order the results by descending time then price and limit the number of results shown to 10.
+   This query uses the [`ORDER BY`][order-by] clause to order the results by descending time then price and limit the number of results shown to 10.

    ```sql